amardeep0/learnPunjabi/Level-8_WorldLanguageCompetencyTesting/readMe.md

 **Get Competency Credits for Punjabi (World Language)**
 The World Language Credit Program is a way to earn high school credit for any bilingual student by demonstrating language proficiency.
 Students who demonstrate proficiency on nationally recognized proficiency assessments may be able to receive competency credits on their transcript.
-Please read here for getting the **[Competency Credits for Punjabi](https://amardeep0.github.io/learnPunjabi/Level-8_WorldLanguageCompetencyTesting/Level_8_Goals)** here.
+Details for getting the **[Competency Credits for Punjabi](https://amardeep0.github.io/learnPunjabi/Level-8_WorldLanguageCompetencyTesting/Level_8_Goals)** are here.
-To learn more, please check the **[eligibility & preparing for the test](https://www.k12.wa.us/student-success/resources-subject-area/world-languages/competency-credits-students)** here and contact your school counselor if interested.
+To learn more, please check the **[eligibility & preparing for the test](https://www.k12.wa.us/student-success/resources-subject-area/world-languages/competency-credits-students)** and contact your school counselor if interested.

 Students should be able to: